cssnr/update-version-tags-action/README.md

 Update Tags on Tag Push or Release for Semantic Versions.

+This is useful if you want to automatically update additional tags, to point to your pushed/released tag.
+For example, many GitHub Actions maintain a `v1` tag that points to the latest release of the `1.x.x` branch.

 > [!NOTE]
 > Please submit a [Feature Request](https://github.com/cssnr/update-tags-action/discussions/categories/feature-requests)
 > for new features or [Open an Issue](https://github.com/cssnr/update-tags-action/issues) if you find any bugs.